PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 at this checkpoint.
 Focused and complete affected sequential characterization report `1 passed, 1 xfailed` and `402 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner.

+## Extract the late final shape/boundary composite

+`passes/indexed_final_shape_activation_convergence.py` now owns the indexed shape and final shape/activation convergence algorithms.
+The lowerer keeps thin compatibility wrappers, while the pass owner preserves the single differentially updated `ModelIRGraphIndex`, every mutation-dependent reconciliation guard, activation-fusion prune detection, and the exact result schemas.

+`passes/late_final_shape_boundary_orchestration.py` composes the existing late reshape/shuffle/attention/window owner, the new convergence owner, and the existing final boundary Slice/Concat owner.
+Its frozen context carries both the shared `ModelIRPassContext` and the original terminal recovery context, so LayoutState, diagnostics, callback identity, and ModelIR identity are not reconstructed or copied.
+The three complete raw results are returned in their original order and retain object identity.

+Only the three observation-only lowerer assignments are replaced by one outer result.
+Both optional elementwise-fanout guards remain outside, and every nested owner, compatibility wrapper, and independent call route remains available.
+Thirty-one stale entry-point tests now follow the outer owner while retaining direct child-family coverage.

+Sequential validation passes: focused `18`, affected `404`, and standard `92 / 55 / 196 / 2 / 11`.
+The last group includes TensorFlow import blocking,
+default direct conversion, and `-cotof`.
+The phase-result store remains exactly 128 IDs and 128 owners, while the characterized unconsumed lowerer-result inventory decreases from 51 to 49.